The UK’s most innovative retailers in 2021

 Dozens of brands have jumped on the subscription bandwagon in a hope to survive the pandemic.
 But for Pret A Manger, a revolutionary sign up model has turned the UK’s favourite sandwich chain into a digital, multichannel business.

-‘YourPret Barista’ is the latest innovative retail solution to recovering from multiple lockdowns.
+‘YourPret Barista’ is the latest innovative retail technology to recovering from multiple lockdowns.
 Consumers pay £20 a month to receive up to five drinks per day - including syrups and extra shots that would normally bump up the price of a coffee.

 The retail technology platform also benefits customer communication, providing more insights to boost Pret’s loyalty strategy.